Nabla7/TOg-State-Machines-and-Computability/README.md

 - talk about transformer
   - Turing complete theoretically even without positional encoding
   - Not Turing complete empirically, limited precision, is able to recognize certain formal languages, heavily dependent on positional encoding to work.

+---

+### First concrete plan assembled from the references:

+1. **Definition of Turing Completeness**: A computational system is considered Turing complete if it can simulate any Turing machine.
+This means it can compute anything that is computable, given enough time and memory.

+2. **Transformers and Turing Completeness**:
+    - The initial paper by Pérez et al. (2019) demonstrated that transformers are theoretically Turing complete.
+This conclusion is based on the assumption that transformers have arbitrary precision in their internal representations.
+    - Turing completeness in this context implies that transformers, in theory, can perform any computation that a Turing machine can, assuming they are not limited by practical constraints like finite precision and finite memory.

+3. **Practical Limitations**:
+    - In practical implementations, transformers are limited by hardware constraints, most notably fixed precision (like float32).
+This limitation is significant because it affects the ability of transformers to handle computations requiring very high precision.
+    - Furthermore, transformers, particularly those without external memory, rely heavily on their internal structure and precision to handle computations.
+The absence of external memory means that transformers must use their internal capacity (like layers, heads, and internal states) to store and process information.

+4. **Stack Emulation and Turing Completeness**:
+    - The ability to emulate a stack is a specific capability often associated with processing nested or hierarchical structures.
+While it's a useful feature for certain types of computations, it's not a requirement for a system to be Turing complete.
+    - Transformers' limitations in emulating stacks, as highlighted in Hahn's paper, point to challenges in handling certain types of structured tasks.
+However, this does not directly translate to a lack of Turing completeness.
+It rather indicates that while transformers can theoretically compute anything a Turing machine can, they might not be the most efficient or effective tool for every kind of computation, especially those involving deeply nested or recursive structures.

+5. **Theoretical vs. Empirical Turing Completeness**:
+    - Theoretically, transformers are Turing complete under the assumption of arbitrary precision.
+This aligns with the classical approach in theoretical computer science where such idealized assumptions are common.
+    - Empirically, in real-world implementations, transformers may not exhibit Turing completeness due to the aforementioned practical constraints.
+This does not negate their theoretical computational power but highlights the gap between theoretical models and practical applications.

+6. **Future Research and Practical Implications**:
+    - The current state of research suggests a path forward where the computational power of transformers can be further explored, especially in the context of fixed precision and practical constraints.

+So while transformers are theoretically Turing complete, their practical utility and efficiency for specific types of computations, especially those requiring high precision or stack-like processing, are subject to ongoing research and development.